asevtsuk/pedestrian-counter-for-phone/README.md

 Three blocks in one file.

-**Header** — session start, duration, directional and total gate counts, zone entries, per-minute and extrapolated per-hour rates, and the detection settings in force.
+**Header** — session start, duration, camera position and bearing, directional and total gate counts, zone entries, per-minute and extrapolated per-hour rates, and the detection settings in force.

-**Bins** — one row per time bin: `bin_start_s, bin_end_s, gate_crossings, zone_entries, gate_per_minute`
+**Bins** — one row per time bin:
+`bin_start_s, bin_end_s, gate_crossings, zone_entries, gate_per_minute, camera_lat, camera_lon`

 **Events** — one row per crossing or entry:
-`event_time_iso, seconds_from_start, event, track_id, direction, x_norm, y_norm`
+`event_time_iso, seconds_from_start, event, track_id, direction, x_norm, y_norm, camera_lat, camera_lon, camera_bearing_deg`

-Coordinates are normalised to the frame (0–1, origin top-left), so they remain meaningful across resolutions and can be mapped back to ground coordinates if you rectify the view.
+Two coordinate systems are recorded, and they mean different things.

+`x_norm` and `y_norm` are **image** coordinates: the position of the person's feet within the video frame at the instant of the crossing, normalised to 0–1 with the origin at the top-left.
+They tell you where along the gate someone passed, not where they were on the earth.
+They can be converted to ground coordinates only if you rectify the view — for example by homography from four known points visible in the frame.

+`camera_lat` and `camera_lon` are **WGS84** coordinates of the phone, taken from the device GPS when the count starts, and repeated on every row so each block loads directly into GIS without a join. `camera_bearing_deg` is the compass bearing the phone was facing, from the magnetometer, where available.
+Every count in a session shares one camera position — the observer's location, not the pedestrian's.

+Accuracy is recorded in the header as `camera_gps_accuracy_m`.
+Phone GPS in a street canyon is commonly 10–30 m, which is coarser than the sidewalk you are counting; for anything requiring precise placement, snap the point to the surveyed segment afterwards rather than trusting the raw fix.

 ## Accuracy and limitations